[Personality Test] I took the PCM test! Learn your own characteristics and use them in your work

 summary

-I found it fascinating that by learning about my own characteristics, I can further develop my strengths and think about how to address my weaknesses.
+I found it appealing that knowing my own characteristics allows me to further develop my strengths and think about ways to address my weaknesses.

-It's difficult to truly understand sensations and vocabulary that don't exist within you, but I think the PCM test helped me understand the thought processes that people have.
+'s difficult to truly understand feelings and vocabulary that don't exist within myself, but I think I was able to learn about the thought processes of people through the PCM test.

 We would like to use the PCM diagnosis in future recruitment activities and internal communications